ChrysKoum/SE1-Project-GymFuelX/README.md

-# Software-Engineering-I-Project in Auth | GymFuelX Application Documentation
+# Software-Engineering-I-Project in AUTH | GymFuelX Application Documentation

 ## School of Electrical & Computer Engineering - University of Thessaloniki